frank-dspeed/docker-slack-test-stack/README.md

 - start slack app (inside the docker),
 - login, join group and send HelloWorld that will be great,
 - if too much let me know where there is a problem and will reduce scope
+- Write a Test that uses Chromedriver with diffrent user agent
+- Write a Test that Installs and uses Flash Pipa with Chrome Stable